fireship-io/fireship.io/hugo/content/courses/flutter-firebase/project-auth-apple-signin.md

 ---
 title: Sign In with Apple
-description: Sign in with Apple on Flutter to comply with the latest iOS requirements
+description: Sign in with Apple on Flutter & Firebase to comply with the latest iOS requirements
 weight: 35
 lastmod: 2020-04-12T10:11:30-02:00
 draft: false